Fulbright Scholar Amar Latif Qazi from Pakistan Shares Their Journey of Securing a Fully Funded Master's at the Vanderbilt University, United States

 My work experience in the disability sector and the impact I had, along with references.

-I had provided job placements to hundreds of persons with disabilities, trained corporations on disability inclusion, launched an Enterprise Development Center, and was at the time of application working on monitoring and evaluation.
-Beside my professional impact, I was also involved in local activism.
+I had provided job placements to hundreds of persons with disabilities, trained corporations on disability inclusion, launched an Enterprise Development Center, and grown into a monitoring and evaluation role at the time of application.
+Besides my professional impact, I was also involved in local activism around housing justice.

 The key to making your application stand out is to tie it all together in a cohesive whole.
-Why did I do what I did, and why did I want to do study further, and what will I do after completing my master’s.
-You may think of your life as progression through chance (we all do), but there is an overarching story and we have to create parts of that narrative in retrospect.
+Why did you do what you did?
+Why do you want to study further, and what will you do after completing your master’s?
+You may think of your life as a progression through chance, but there is an overarching story, and we have to create parts of that narrative in retrospect.

 How Does Vanderbilt University Support International Students?

 Vanderbilt, and especially Peabody, has done a lot to support international students – initiatives that I have been part of myself.
-There are of course student clubs and groups that you can join to meet other international students, and then at Peabody we also started the International Mentorship at Peabody program, in which incoming international students were provided a senior mentor to help them get acclimated to the university and provide them support.
+There are, of course, student clubs and groups that you can join to meet other international students, and we also started the iMAP program at Peabody, in which incoming international students were provided a senior mentor to help them get acclimated to the university and provide support.
 The students I mentored all became very good friends of mine!

-Lastly, there was also the Equity, Diversity and Inclusion department that provided us support in organizing events and working on inclusion.
-We organized an iftar dinner, an awareness session about floods in Pakistan, and many other things with the help of EDI department.
+Lastly, there was also the Equity, Diversity, and Inclusion department that provided us support in organizing events and working on inclusion.
+We organized an iftar dinner, an awareness session about floods in Pakistan, and many other things with the help of the EDI department.

 I would have researched more programs, applied to more universities, and mapped out post-graduation career options more clearly.
-When you are from a developing country and you secure a fully funded scholarship, there is this tendency to just feel grateful.
+When you are from a developing country, and you secure a fully funded scholarship, there is this tendency to just feel grateful.
 But you can and absolutely should aim higher and be more intentional about what comes after.
+I learned later that a PhD is like working at a university and you get paid for it, and a master’s degree is not required for admission in many programs in the U.S.A.
+If I had known that before, I would have also explored options to do a PhD directly.

 What Advice Would You Give Those Looking to Apply for a Similar Scholarship?